 \section{main estimates and the proof of Theorem \ref{cigar}}

-In this section we shall give the uniform upper bound of $v$, which is enough for us to conclude the desired convergence in $C^2_{loc}$.
-In fact the limiting metric $g_\infty$ at time infinity can be obtained by the singularity analysis.
+In this section we shall give the uniform upper bound of $v$, which implies the uniform upper bound of $u$ and it is enough for us to conclude the desired geometric width bound of the limiting metric $g_\infty$ at time infinity of the Ricci flow.

-Recall now that $g_0=g_c$ and $g(0)=u_0g_c$, where $g_c$ is the metric of the cigar soliton and $u_0>0$ is a bounded positive function in $R^2$.
+Note that in the statement of Theorem \ref{cigar}, we have $g_0=g_c$ and $g(0)=u_0g_c$, where $g_c$ is the metric of the cigar soliton and $u_0>0$ is a bounded positive function in $R^2$.
 For convenient of the readers, we recall some facts about the cigar soliton in $R^2$ in the appendix.
 Good references for this metric are \cite{H} and \cite{BK}.
 The crucial fact for the cigar metric is that